 Jobboard Finder’s opinion

 Summary: Bumeran is a generalist job board present in Agrentina, Mexico, Peru and Venezuela.
 The headquarters are located in Argentina.
 Bumeran was created by Navent in 1999 and has definitely come a long way since then.
-There has been a big drop in the visibility, which is now around 320 360 visits per month.
-It is still the second most popular site in Venezuela.
+Despite a pretty significant drop in the visibility, it is still a very popular job board in Venezuela (listed as number 4 in the country for recruitment and employment).
+Most of those visits are local.
 The founder and current CEO of the group is Nicolás Tejerina and you can find more information on the team and the timeline on the Navent website (but not on the Bumeran site).
-On social media, the group has about 123 000 Twitter followers, and another 332 419 on Facebook, 71 615 on Linkedin and 1 541 on Youtube (but it’s been a year since they posted a video).
-The social media is for all the different country portals.
+The social media is not listed on the site but there are general pages: 121 100 Twitter followers, 354 489 on Facebook, 271162 on Linkedin and 3 770 on Youtube (but it’s been 11 months since they posted a video).

-Design: The logo is a clever combination of a tie and a magnifying glass.
+Design: The logo, which was a clever combination of a tie and a magnifying glass, is now more like a boomerang.
 From the moment you enter the job site, you are in the thick of things.
-The search engine (keywords and the location) appears at the top of the page and job offers fill up the rest of the homepage.
-You can even use the filters (the publication date, the level in the company, the location, the industry, the type of hours, handicap-friendly and the salary) on the homepage (they are slightly different though).
+The search engine (keywords and the location) appears at the top of the page and job offers fill up the rest of the homepage (but it takes a while for the page to load).
+You can even use the filters (the publication date, the location, the zone and other filters: the povience, the level in the country, the type of position, where you work from, the salary and disability-friendly jobs).
+The offers can appear in order of relevance or newness.
 Some companies are featured too.
-In the job listing, the offers appear in a list and display useful information (which also appears at the top of the offer when it is opened).
-You can sort them by relevance or newness.
+In the job listing, the offers appear in a list on the side, with one open in the middle of the page.
+Featured job offers are in yellow above the others.
 Some offers have logos and the disability-friendly jobs have a wheelchair icon.
-As for the company pages, some companies do have them.
-They have a PDF banner above the current job offers (but the PDF cannot be translated by Google Translate).
+As for the company pages, it’s really just a logo and a list of job offers for most of them.
+Companies can also opt to redirect from Bumeran to their own career page.
+Information, which would usually appear in the footer, is available thanks to a menu on the side.

-Recruiter observations: To advertise, you need a fiscal number (RIF), but you can create your advert through the site without contacting anyone if you have one.
-The prices are on the website, and you can even advertise for free for 60 days.
-Recruiters can include additional questions for candidates.
+Recruiter observations: To advertise, you need a fiscal number (RFC), but you can create your advert through the site without contacting anyone if you have one.
+The prices are on the website and you can post for free.
+Recruiters can include additional questions for candidates (the question options are included in the form).

-Special features: Free advertising; the app; the disability-friendly job offers; the blog (nothing new since 2017); the clever logo.
+Special features: The app; the disability-friendly job offers; the blog (nothing new since 2020).

 Written by Ali Neill